-There are two Year 6 classes this year which will be taught by Miss Dickenson and Miss Reynolds.
+There are two Year 6 classes this year which will be taught by Miss Dickenson and Mrs Waddle.
 Our Teaching Assistants are Mrs Downing and Mrs Lockwood.

 If you feel there is something you would like to discuss with us (that is not urgent), please make an appointment or email me on firstname.lastname@example.org.
 Please remember that while we endeavour to check our e-mail on a daily basis this may not always be possible so please be patient if a response is required – we will deal with it.
 For issues requiring urgent attention please contact the school office.

 Please find a copy of our Curriculum Overview underneath, which details the topics we will be covering this year.
 Additional information about objectives for subjects is in the Thematic Overview, uploaded on a half-termly basis.